David Sidoo

-David Sidoo (born July 10, 1959) is a Canadian stock promoter, businessman, philanthropist, and former professional Canadian football player.
+David Sidoo (born July 10, 1959) is a Canadian stock promoter, businessman, philanthropist, and former Canadian football player.
 Sidoo played for the University of British Columbia Thunderbirds, and is an inductee in the UBC Sports Hall of Fame and the BC Football Hall of Fame.
+David Sidoo was inducted into the University of British Columbia (UBC) Football Frank Gnup Wall of Honour in the athlete category in 2019.
+The Wall of Honour recognizes the outstanding contributions and achievements of UBC Football players, coaches, and builders.
+Sidoo, a former UBC Thunderbirds defensive back, was also named one of the UBC Football Top 100 Players of All-Time.

-In 2019 the FBI named Sidoo as one of several parent perpetrators in the 2019 college admissions bribery scandal, and he later pleaded guilty to mail fraud conspiracy.
+In 2019, the FBI named Sidoo as one of several parent perpetrators in the 2019 college admissions bribery scandal, and he later pleaded guilty to mail fraud conspiracy.
 On July 15, 2020, Sidoo was sentenced to 90 days in prison, one year supervised release and a $250,000 fine.

 Early life

 Sidoo is of Indian-Canadian descent and grew up in New Westminster, B.C., the son of a sawmill-working immigrant father from Punjab in northern India and a stay-at-home mother.
-From 1978-1982, he attended the University of British Columbia on a football scholarship.
+From 1978 to 1982, he attended the University of British Columbia on a football scholarship.
 At UBC, he played for the school's team, the Thunderbirds.

-After graduating university, Sidoo was drafted into the Canadian Football League, becoming the first Indian-Canadian to have been by a CFL team.
+After graduating university, Sidoo was drafted into the Canadian Football League, becoming the first Indian-Canadian to have been drafter by a CFL team.
 He played professional football in the CFL for the Saskatchewan Roughriders and BC Lions from 1983 to 1988.

 After retiring from football, Sidoo started working in the field of brokerage.
 Sidoo later was one of the founding members who sold an energy company, American Oil & Gas, to the Hess Corporation.
-At the start of 2016, Sidoo was the CEO of Advantage Lithium, a mining company.In 2019 Sidoo sold Advantage Lithium to Orocobre now called Allkem in an all-stock transaction.
+At the start of 2016, Sidoo was the CEO of Advantage Lithium, a mining company.
+In 2019 Sidoo sold Advantage Lithium to Orocobre now called Allkem in an all-stock transaction.